 If you know someone who has the seemingly perfect pet, ask them who their trainer is.

-They should be happy to share advice and let you know who has had a role in training their dogs, along with feedback on how the process went.
+They should be happy to share advice and let you know who has had a role in training their

 It’s best to find several good trainers to pick from, so make a short list based on your research and talking with other dog owners.
 Trainers aren’t usually regulated by the government, so do your own research about the level of qualifications and years of experience for each trainer you talk with.